 • A problem-based learning group, to discuss clinical cases and topics, runs once a month.

-• Membership of an Education Trust for two years – either through Swindon Education Trust or the Bath Education and Research Trust.
-For information on BGPERT please contact their admin team on bgpert@birdbath.org.uk.
+• Membership of an Education Trust for two years – either through Swindon Education Trust (SET) or the Bath GP Education and Research Trust (BGPERT).
+For information on BGPERT please contact their admin team on BGPERT@birdbath.org.uk.
 For more information on SET, visit the Swindon GP Education Trust website.

 • Mentorship and coaching for each new GP over the course of the 2 years.